ijpb-bioinformatics/RFLOMICS/README.md

 Python binaries are installed.
 You can have multiple python version installed at once.
 You have to make sure the one used by R is this correct one.

 2. Install pip command (if not already done).
-You can use [this guide](https://phoenixnap.com/kb/install-pip-windows).
+For windows users, you can use [this guide](https://phoenixnap.com/kb/install-pip-windows).
 3. Install mofapy 2: in a shell terminal, run `pip install mofapy2`.
 4. Set the value of the RETICULATE_PYTHON environment variable to a Python binary and restart your session: